HarshilBhuva/portswigger-websecurity-academy/01-sqli/Blind_SQL_injection_with_conditional_responses/README.md

 - *Payload 1*: numeric sequential, 1...20
 - *Payload 2*: Brute force (see above) - for real-life, add special characters

+// 📝 ADD 'WELCOME BACK' IN VIEW FILTER

 This results in these responses with the 'Welcome Back' message:

 ![Result of password enumeration](img/enumerate_password_result.png)

 Reordering it numerically according to Payload 1 will result in the password: kdd113dnq7t34h70nhj7

+// 📝 YOUR PASSWORD WILL BE DIFFERENT EACH TIME.
+NOTE DOWN YOUR PASSWORD AND USE IT TO LOGIN

 ## Try login